1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Zippered side pockets add even more complexity.

 They provide secure storage, but they also increase trim cost, sewing time, and quality control points.
-The zipper must lie flat.
-The pocket opening must be symmetrical.
-The zipper tape must match the fabric weight.

 For a clean premium pullover, exposed side zippers may also change the product feeling.
 The garment may begin to look more like outerwear instead of a refined mid-layer.